crimsix-7/The-Midnight-Labyrinth-Game/README.md

     Player Maneuverability: Players will be able to navigate through a maze, using various maneuvers to evade the AI bot and reach their goals.
      The game's mechanics will allow players to avoid the AI bot QUite smoothly.

+# What to Expect (Final Demo).
+    All the usecase proposed in the the final demo in the project proposal have been applied.

+    Achievement indicator: Radar indication showcasing presence of enemy.

+    All 5 levels built.

+    Special Items and traps added.

+    Design principles implemented.

 # Accessing Source Code
     To access the source code go to the folder "The Midnight Labyrinth" => "Assets" => "SRC"